m0euk/RDS-Bridge/README.md

 **Audio plays in IQ File mode** (0.5.3).
 The tuned station's audio comes through as you work a recording, just like live SDRConnect audio — mono, with the 50/75 µs de-emphasis following the region toggle.
-It works on **wideband recordings** too: high-rate captures (9, 10 Msps and up) play with continuous audio in real time — the tuned station is mixed down and narrowed before the decoder so the demodulator keeps up, while the RF waterfall still spans the full recorded bandwidth for tuning.
+It works on **wideband recordings** too: the tuned station is mixed down and narrowed before the decoder, while the RF waterfall still spans the full recorded bandwidth for tuning.
 (Since 0.5.4 the file RF waterfall scrolls at a steady rate regardless of the file's sample rate, and renders at finer resolution — so high-rate captures no longer race past to read.)

+**How wide can a recording be?
+There is no fixed limit, and no rate is claimed** — a sample-rate promise is a promise about *your* machine, and it would be a lie on some and an undersell on others.
+The rule
+instead: **RDS Bridge plays as fast as your machine can narrow the signal.
+If it can't keep up it tells you — and RDS decoding is unaffected either way.** Narrowing a wide capture down to the channel is the expensive part, and it is what runs out first; when playback falls behind, the file readout shows the measured speed (e.g. `0.41× — audio stutters`).
+Only the *audio* needs real time.
+The decoder does not: a user whose audio was badly stuttering at 0.36× held a rock-solid PI at 99% dominance the whole way through.
+So a recording too wide for your machine still decodes correctly — it just doesn't sound like it's working.

+Rough arithmetic if you want to size a machine, offered as a guide and not a promise: narrowing costs roughly **14 MMAC/s per Msps** of capture (an 8-year-old i5 manages ~130 MMAC/s single-threaded in the browser; an M-series Mac, far more).
+A file **bigger than your RAM** adds a second, independent ceiling — your disk must sustain about **4 MB/s per Msps** (a 24.576 Msps capture needs ~94 MB/s held indefinitely, which most single drives will not do).
+Below RAM size, the operating system caches the file and the disk stops mattering.
+Making the narrowing faster is active work — see the changelog.

 ### MPX Stream — decode RDS from any SDR